 …everything a commercially driven Marketing Director can.
 And more.
 I offer ‘perspective’ then, go on to the initiatives that you don’t have the in-house skills, capacity or appetite for, such as documenting the Business Plan, and the tactical marketing and sales plans to deliver on it.

 copy & content, website & eCommerce development, Search Engine Optimisation, digital techniques, email marketing, analytics & Automation, business & product launches, events & exhibitions, Public Relations & Social Media Management, Video production.

-…I’ve run my own £1m agency, been a Marketing Director and an outsource resource, so I’m probably more experienced than someone you might employ.
+…I’ve run my own £1m plus agency, been a Marketing Director and an outsource resource, so I’m probably more experienced than your ‘usual’ marketer.
 This means I’m used to working with in-house teams, ‘hitting the ground running’ and having to deliver.
-And I’ve done that for big names: Pansonic, Sony, Ericsson, and small companies whose ambitions generally exceed budget.
+And I’ve done that for big names: Pansonic, Sony, Ericsson, and small companies whose ambitions exceed budget.

-…generally B2B focused small & medium sized enterprises – £1m – £20m t/o or ten to one hundred staff – that want help aligning marketing with business objectives.
-Or they might just want some copy or content written.
+Companies that want to change, transform and grow, or that simply want to ‘sell more stuff’.
+But generally B2B focused small & medium sized enterprises – £2m – £20m t/o or ten to two hundred staff – that want help aligning marketing with business objectives.
 All of my clients want to ‘sell more stuff’ – which could mean products, services or even the business itself.